ECCC

 Abstract:

-The main aim of randomized search heuristics is to produce good approximations of optimal solutions within a small amount of time.
-In contrast to numerous experimental results, there are only a few theoretical results on this subject.
-We consider the approximation ability of randomized search for the class of covering problems and compare single-objective and multi-objective models for such problems.
 For the VertexCover problem, we point out situations where the multi-objective model leads to a fast construction of optimal solutions while in the single-objective case even no good approximation can be achieved within expected polynomial time.
 Examining the more general SetCover problem we show that optimal solutions can be approximated within a factor of log(n), where n is the problem dimension using the multi-objective approach while the approximation quality obtainable by the single-objective approach in expected polynomial time may be arbitrarily bad.

 ISSN 1433-8092 | Imprint